TexasInstruments/edgeai-tidlrunner/tidlrunner/docs/getting_started.md

 - Use random inputs for quantization calibration
 - Save the compiled artifacts to the default output directory

+Because this uses random inputs by default, it may not produce good outputs while inference.
+To be able to generate correct outputs, we have to use actual data by specifying dataloader arguments - eg: data_name, data_path.

+More details are here: [commandline_interface.md](./commandline_interface.md)

-For a complete list of available command line arguments, see [command_line_arguments.md](./command_line_arguments.md).
+For complete list of available command line arguments, see [command_line_arguments.md](./command_line_arguments.md).

 ### 2. Config File Based Usage

 For more control and reproducible workflows, you can use configuration files.
-This approach allows you to specify all parameters including datasets, preprocessing options, target devices, and more.
+This approach allows you to specify all parameters including datasets, preprocessing options, target devices, and much more.

 **Example:**
 ```bash